sizzleweet/NotesfromtheForge/README.md

 Thanks a ton Eric Bright for your help along the way.

-Other big shoutouts go to [Shawn Tomkin](https://linktr.ee/shawntomkin) the creator of [Ironsworn](https://www.ironswornrpg.com/) and [Josh Meehan](https://joshmeehanart.com/) for his incredible artwork (see the license file for more details.
+Other big shoutouts go to [Shawn Tomkin](https://linktr.ee/shawntomkin) the creator of [Ironsworn](https://www.ironswornrpg.com/) and [Josh Meehan](https://joshmeehanart.com/) for his incredible artwork

+See the [license file](https://github.com/sizzleweet/NotesfromtheForge/blob/main/LICENSE.md) for more details.

 # Release Notes